debezium/debezium/RELEASING.md

 Now you can commit the changes locally

-    $ git commit -m "Updated Docker images for release 0.2.1" .
+    $ git commit -m "Updated container images for release 0.2.1" .
     $ git push origin <branch-name>

 and create a new pull request (or if rerunning the release process update your existing pull request), but do not merge the pull request yet.

 If you discover any problems, log issues for the problems and fix them in the code base.
-Then start this process over from the beginning (though you can force-update the changes to your still-unmerged pull request for the Docker images.
+Then start this process over from the beginning (though you can force-update the changes to your still-unmerged pull request for the container images.

 #### Updating the Java version

-If you need to update the base Docker image for the JDK to use a different JDK version, then:
+If you need to update the base container image for the JDK to use a different JDK version, then:

 1. create a new folder under `jdk8` for the new Java versoin by copying the folder for the most recent existing JDK version,
 2. edit the Dockerfile to use the specific version of the JDK and save the file,
-3. run the `./build-java.sh` script to locally build the new `debezium/jdk:<version>` Docker image,
+3. run the `./build-java.sh` script to locally build the new `debezium/jdk:<version>` container image,
-4. update all of the Docker images for Zookeeper, Kafka, and Debezium services to use the new base image,
+4. update all of the container images for Zookeeper, Kafka, and Debezium services to use the new base image,
 5. re-run the `./build-debezium.sh <version>` command to make sure everything builds,
 6. commit the changes locally and add to your still-unmerged pull request.